SummerInSun/Music-Player/music_player/ReadMe.txt

 StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named ¸´Ñ¡¿ò.pch and a precompiled types file named StdAfx.obj.
+    These files are used to build a precompiled header (PCH) file named å¤é€‰æ¡†.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////